pfalcon/utemplate/README.md

 parts (substrings) of a rendered template.
 This allows for minimal memory usage during template substitution (with Pycopy, it starts from mere hundreds of bytes).
-Generated Python code can be imported as a module directly, or a simple loader class is provided for convenience.
+Generated Python code can be imported as a module directly, or a simple loader class (`utemplate.compiled.Loader`) is provided for convenience.

-There is also a loader class which will compile templates on the fly, if not already compiled (currently not automatically recompiled if changed, this is on TODO).
+There is also a loader class which will compile templates on the fly, if not already compiled - `utemplate.source.Loader`.

+Finally, there's a loader which will automatically recompile a template module if source template is changed - `utemplate.recompile.Loader`.
+This loader class is the most convenient to use during development, but on the other hand, it performs extra processing not required for a finished/deployed application.

 To test/manage templates, `utemplate_util.py` tool is provided.
 For example, to quickly try a template (assuming you are already in